vitoo/vontar-x3-armbian/README.md

 ## Boot on the sd card

 - Unplug your vontar x3
+- Plug a screen with HDMI cable, to see what is going on
 - Insert the SD card
 - Use the toothpick to press the reset button, it should be inside the audio jack port
-- Hold the button while you plug the jack
+- Hold the button while you plug the power

 If this is not the correct dtb file, it will be stuck at "starting linux kernel".
-So try another one
+So try another one.

-Then linux will start to boot on the sd card
+Then linux will start to boot on the sd card.
+You can plug an ethernet cable, and ssh to it (user : root, password: 1234, port: 22)

 ## Install on eMMC

 You can install on the eMMC (inside memory) to have faster disk speed.
-But be careful, it may brick your device !
+But be careful, it may brick your device, and you will lose access to the android firmware.

 Run :